JustRegularLuna/ancient-johto/README.md

 Not everything in this base was made by me (JustRegularLuna) originally.
 Additional credit goes to:
 - Contributors to the wiki tutorials for pokecrystal, where some of these improvements were adapted from.
 - Ghost Battle mode ported from Gen 1 using code by JustRegularLuna, Rangi42, Vulcandth, and leftover code by Gamefreak (Polished Crystal).
-- Safari Battle mode ported from Gen 1 using code by JustRegularLuna, SourApple, and leftover code by Gamefreak (Sour Crystal).
+- Safari Battle mode ported from Gen 1 using code by JustRegularLuna, SourApple, Zumi, and leftover code by Gamefreak (Sour Crystal).